Ricardicus/perceptron/README.md

 # Train
 Define your own model by defining the 'hidden_layers' list.
 Each entry will define a hidden layer and the number of hidden nodes it has.

-Also in the last hidden-output layer one can determine what activation and what cost function to use.
+In the last hidden-output layer one can determine what activation and what cost function to use.
 The following configurations are recommended: